15 People Share The Skills They Learned In School That Are Absolutely Useless Now

 Dissecting a frog.

-In biology class, I learned how to dissect a frog and identify its organs.It’s a skill I’ve never needed since.Types of soil.
+In biology class, I learned how to dissect a frog and identify its organs.It’s a skill I’ve never needed since.That one stuck with a lot of people.

 The types of soil and clay in the ground here.As Dr. Yong Zhao, an education expert, notes, "The focus on rote memorization of facts, such as soil types, often overshadows the development of critical thinking skills."
 Many students find that while they can recite information about geography, practical navigation skills remain elusive.
 "It's essential to teach students how to think, not just what to think," he emphasizes on his website, zhaolearning.com.The Macarena.

 We learned the Macarena in gym class in elementary school.
 According to Dr. Sugata Mitra, an education researcher, "Not all skills learned in school translate to real-life applications, and some may seem trivial."
-This sentiment is echoed by many who reflect on their educational experiences.Le French.
+This sentiment is echoed by many who reflect on their educational experiences.Some lessons really did peak in elementary school.

 How to say “I travel to school by…” [helicopter] [spaceship] [rocket] [hovercraft] [other stupid forms of transport] in both French and Spanish.Another stupid phrase drummed into my head in primary school is “You are opening the window” (which we had to parrot when the teacher came in and opened the window in front of us).Seriously, when am I ever going to go to a French-speaking country and randomly tell somebody that they’re opening a window?Pi charts and stuff.